vippsas/vipps-partner-api/vipps-partner-api.md

 and
 [How to add a user on portal.vipps.no](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner/add-portal-user).

-## Get information about a sale unit based on MSN
+## Get information about a sales unit based on MSN

-This endpoint is for retrieving details about one sale unit (MSN):
+This endpoint is for retrieving details about one sales unit (MSN):

 [`GET:/saleunits/{msn}`](https://vippsas.github.io/vipps-developer-docs/api/partner#tag/Sales-units/operation/getMSN)